pivotal/blog/content/post/git-push-instead-of.md

 # Conclusion

-Use this wherever you're working with a mixture of open-source and closed-source repositories.
+Follow the steps above whenever you're working with a mixture of open-source and closed-source repositories.

-If your open-source project uses git submodules, be sure to use HTTPS for the submodule references too, so that anyone can easily pull and checkout all your submodules, even if they can't authenticate against the remote.
+If your open-source project uses git submodules, be sure to use HTTPS for the submodule references too.
+This way, anyone can easily pull and checkout all your submodules, even if they can't authenticate against the remote.

 ---